 - Stepler, Renee, and Renee Stepler.
 “Divorce Rates up for Americans 50 and Older, Led by Baby Boomers.”
 Pew Research Center, Pew Research Center, 9 Mar.
 2017, www.pewresearch.org/fact-tank/2017/03/09/led-by-baby-boomers-divorce-rates-climb-for-americas-50-population/.

 - “Social Security.”
 Benefits Planner: Retirement | If You Are Divorced | Social Security Administration, www.ssa.gov/planners/retire/divspouse.html.

 Collaborative Divorce Attorneys in Scottsdale & Phoenix, Arizona

 Moshier Family Law is your first choice for when you need the best collaborative divorce lawyers in Scottsdale and Phoenix, Arizona.
 Our knowledgeable Arizona family law attorneys will work with you to get you the best possible outcome of your divorce.
-We are a family law group you can trust to represent you throughout the process, so you move on with your life.
+We are a you can trust to represent you throughout the process, so you move on with your life.
 Call us today for an initial consultation!